 Until recently, Millennials were considered the biggest players in digital marketing.
 As Gen Zers effectively come of age and enter the workforce en masse, however, they’re poised to upend the industry as we know it.
 Generation Z encompasses those individuals born between 1995 and 2015.
 Let’s discuss how Gen Z disrupts digital marketing.

-How Gen Z disrupts digital marketing
+How Gen Z is disrupting digital marketing

 Gen Zers have always had technology in their lives, and the internet provides their preferred communication and media channels.
 They’re also the generation that transformed multitasking into an art form.
 Further, Generation Z is somewhat of a contradiction as well, completely comfortable with analog forms of communication in lieu of digital channels.
 This is especially true in the workplace, where they’re swiftly becoming an influential force.